catherine-yarosh-650501/tistic.co/docs/system_design/Glossary.md

 Notion| Description
 | :-- | :--
-User | Human that use this application
+User | A human that use this application
-Basic medical information | Information that provided by system application "Health" in iOS system Dental information | Information about teeth like: number of tooth and description of damage Tab | Element of UI like a classic button.
+Basic medical information | The information that provided by system application "Health" in iOS system Dental information | The information about teeth like: number of tooth and description of damage Tab | The element of UI like a classic button.
 Used to change screens of the application.

 Back to [system design](System_design.md) document.